Fine-tuning Electra and interpreting with Captum Integrated Gradients

 This notebook contains an example of fine-tuning an Electra model on the GLUE SST-2 dataset.
 After fine-tuning, the Integrated Gradients interpretability method is applied to compute tokens' attributions for each target class.

-The notebook is based on the Hugging Face documentation and the implementation of Integrated Gradients attribution methods is adapted from the Captum.ai Interpreting BERT Models (Part 1).
+The notebook is based on the Hugging Face documentation; the Integrated Gradients implementation is adapted from Interpreting BERT Models (Part 1).

 Visualization